defseg/rrss/README.md

 TODO:
 =====

-* web interface for buckets
+* web interface to bucket/unbucket feeds
+* bucket CRUD
 * sidebar style should handle buckets better
 * make the formatting not disappear
 * switch servers to at least thin, preferably puma?